aanya25bai10422/vityarthi-java-project/README.md

 Step 1: Installing Java

 Download and install JDK on your machine.
-Verify that Java is installed by opening Command Prompt/Terminal and executing:
+Verify that Java is installed by opening Command Terminal and executing:
 ```
 java -version
 ```